I’m Max, a father of two, Product Director & Product Coach from Sydney. I write about leadership, product management and life.

 Great PMs don't just build products.
 They build trust by making the complex simple and the ambiguous clear.

 Not everything broken is yours to fix.
-But recognising and communicating the problem?
-That’s on you.
+But seeing the cracks (and calling them out) is your responsibility.